Azareal/GosoraBootstrapper/README.md

 # GosoraBootstrapper
-A little tool for downloading Gosora without using Git.
+A little tool for downloading Gosora without having to use the commandline on Windows.